Contact our corporate or local offices directly.

 Expand the project structure in the Projects panel to expose the constituent files in the multi-board project and its child projects.
 To ensure that the Multi-board project extracts and processes the correct data from its sub-projects, the PCB of each project should be synchronized with its Schematic and free of design or drafting errors.
 To validate a sub-project, right-click on its name in the panel and select the Validate PCB Project <name> command – any issues will be listed in the Messages panel.

 In design situations where a child project connector serves more than one connected project, the source connector can be logically divided (in terms of pins/nets) using the multi-board schematic editor’s Split feature – in practice, one module is connected to two other modules.

-An example of such a design might be where a single header plug on a PCB is intended to accommodate two smaller header sockets, which in turn connect to two other PCBs – the sectioned signals from a single (e.g., 20-pin) connection are distributed to a (e.g., 10-pin) connection one PCB and a (10-pin) connection on another PCB.
+An example of such a design would be where a single header plug on a PCB is intended to accommodate two smaller header sockets, which, in turn, connect to two other PCBs – the sectioned signals from a single (e.g., 20-pin) connection are distributed to a (e.g., 10-pin) connection one PCB and a (10-pin) connection on another PCB.

 To split a connection, select the Module and then an Entry in the Properties panel.
 Select the button, and in the subsequent Split Entry dialog, check the listed pin Pin/Net combinations you want to separate (split off) to another Entry.
 Use the button to confirm the selections.

 The editor will automatically create a new Module Entry for the separated Pins/Nets, which can then be connected to a different Module as required.

 M1 is intended to connect to both Module

 M2 (a panel LCD display) and Module